 And Harriet Tubman, the escaped slave who became a conductor on the Underground Railroad, also appealed to the Higher Law of God when she asserted:

-With so many societal strongholds lined up against the abolitionists, how was it that they were able to see the light of truth in the midst of so much darkness?
+With so many societal strongholds lined up against the abolitionists, how was it that they were able to see the light of truth in the midst of so much cruel darkness?
 The atheist, Hume, wasn’t able to discern evil.
-The scientist, Morton, wasn’t able to discern evil.
+The scientists, Morton, Gliddon, Nott, and Agassiz weren’t able to discern evil.
 The Enlightenment philosophers weren’t able to discern evil.
 The rationalist, who relied on “reason,” wasn’t able to discern evil.
-The Southern slaveholder, who cherry-picked the scriptures that were conducive to his wants and desires, while ignoring others, wasn’t able to discern evil.
+The Southern slaveholder, who cherry-picked the Scriptures that were conducive to his wants and desires, while ignoring others, wasn’t able to discern evil.

-But those Bible-believing Christians who rightly divided and stood on the Word of Truth were able to discern good from evil, even when every hardship hounded them because of their position.
-They refused to compromise, and consequently, they formed a bulwark the slave could run to for safety and help.
-As a result of their efforts, the institution of slavery would be destroyed, and liberty would finally come to the captives.
-And these men who were mocked and persecuted for their views would be remembered by future generations as heroes.
+But those Bible-believing Christians who faithfully stood on the Word of truth were able to discern good from evil—even when every hardship hounded them because of their position.
+They refused to compromise, and consequently, they formed a bulwark of kindness that the slave could run to for safety and help.
+As a result of their efforts, the institution of Southern slavery would be destroyed, liberty would finally come to the captives, and these men and women who were once mocked and persecuted for their views would be remembered by future generations as heroes.

 David R. Kerr.
 “Article II: Sloan on Color and Slavery” The United Presbyterian Review, Volume 2.
 (Pittsburgh, PA: Publication Office, No. 76 Thirds St., 1861), 336.